 - At my company, most of the managers seem to work about an average of 9 hours per day.
 The average working week for a cadre employee in France overall is 44 hours.

-- Efficiency: There is the perception that the French are so protective of their labor laws because they are lazy or they are unproductive as a result.
+- Efficiency: There is the perception that the French are so protective of their labor laws because they are lazy or that these laws lead to a lack of productivity.

 - In fact, when measuring efficiency by gross domestic output, the French are slightly less efficient than the Americans, but more efficient than the Germans or British.

 - The 35-hour work week was originally instituted to create more jobs.
-In reality, the French simply worked harder to get their work done in fewer hours.
-French efficiency went up, but the law wasn’t effective at creating many new jobs.
+In reality, the French simply worked harder to get the job done in less time.
+French efficiency went up, but the law wasn’t very effective at creating new jobs.